Kha'Zix Build Guide by Tinjus

 I can't tell you how useful this ability is.
 It depends on how you use it.
 Void Assault is an essential part of Kha'Zix's kit.
 Not only does it let you evolve, but the outplay potential that it provides is ridiculous.
 Void Assault is the ability that separates the good Kha'Zix players from the bad.
 This current version of R evolve can be evolved at any time, but it works best at level 6 or 16 in order to boost your outplay and pick/ganking potential immensely.
 If you use this evolution correctly, absolutely no one is going to be able to fight you.
 To learn more about Void Assault, check out the Advanced Mechanics section.

-There is no longer a standard evolution order in which you MUST follow.
-The introduction of the assassin update means that you evolve based on the situation, and with this comes new and viable evolution orders.
+There is not a standard evolution order in which you MUST follow.
+You should evolve based on the situation and pick the right evolution for the appropriate situation.
 This section will list some of the viable orders and their uses.

-E > W > Q - Supportive teamfight based evolution order that mostly involves sticking on targets and peeling for carries.
+Q > W > E/R - Supportive teamfight based evolution order that mostly involves sticking on targets and peeling for carries.
 Evolved Void Spike in the mid game can work wonders in teamfights, effectively allowing your team to follow up by hitting enemies with the fairly strong slow.
-The high mobility of E paired with evolved W allows for some great pick potential, and helps you create opportunities for your team.
+Evolved W allows for some great pick potential, and helps you create opportunities for your team.

 R > E > Q/W - Well rounded duelist evolution order that provides dueling and outplay potential in the early game with evolved R, transitioning into E evolve to thrive in skirmishes and team fights, followed up with Q for extra dueling power or W for team support at level 16.